Hurricane Helene Response Info

 It is safe to get here and safe to be at Emberglow.

 Thank you all for the incredible outpouring of support—we truly have the best guests!
-While many areas nearby were hit hard, we’re grateful to report that Emberglow sustained only minor damage and has already been cleaned up.
+While many areas nearby were hit hard, we’re grateful to report that Emberglow sustained only minor damage and we were able to reopen soon after the storm last fall.
 Below, you’ll find the latest updates on volunteer opportunities, donations, road accessibility, and area attractions.
 We encourage everyone to visit the area, support local businesses, and even bring a group to stay and help with recovery efforts.

 Community Support: